Distributed Ledger Technology for IoT: Parasite Chain Attacks: Introduction

+\begin{itemize} \item A mathematical description of the DAG-based DLT known as the Tangle, together with a Markov chain model for the algorithm controlling how transactions are added; \item A thorough analysis of the \emph{parasite chain attack} on the Tangle, wherein the attacker attempts to alter or reverse one or more transactions previously added to the ledger; \item A proposal for a new extension of the BRW algorithm, which is shown to improve the resistance of the ledger to parasite chain attacks. \end{itemize}

-In Section \ref{sec: Tangle} we describe the Tangle DAG in detail and introduce a double spending mechanism known as a parasite chain attack.
-Section \ref{sec: MCMC} begins with the stochastic model for the Tangle presented in \cite{oldpaper}.
-We extend this model by providing an explicit formulation for the Markov Chain Monte Carlo (MCMC) tip selection algorithm and use this model to simulate the algorithm's resistance to parasite chain attacks.
-Section \ref{sec: first order MCMC} introduces a modification to the MCMC which makes use of the growth of the cumulative weight in the Tangle and we present the corresponding results for a parasite chain attack.
+The remainder of this paper is organised as follows: in Section \ref{sec: Tangle} we describe the Tangle DAG in detail and introduce a double spending mechanism known as a parasite chain attack.
+Section \ref{sec: BRW} summarizes the stochastic model for the Tangle and presents a new formulation for the Biased Random Walk (BRW) tip selection algorithm as an absorbing Markov chain.
+This formulation is used to analyse the algorithm's resistance to parasite chain attacks over a range of parameter choices.
+Section \ref{sec: first order BRW} introduces a modification to the BRW which makes use of the growth of the cumulative weight in the Tangle and presents results showing its resistance to a parasite chain attack.